 Good corporate governance ensures transparent management aimed at sustainable achievement.
 It is designed to serve not only the company but also external stakeholder groups.
 The overall framework of corporate governance is determined to a significant degree by the legislator and shareholders; the specific manner in which it is designed is the responsibility of the Board of Directors.

 VP Bank Group strives to win the trust of all stakeholder groups.
-It thus acts in a fair and transparent manner at all times and grants its stakeholder groups insight into its decision-taking and control processes.
+It thus acts with integrity and in a fair and transparent manner at all times and grants its stakeholder groups insight into its decision-making and control processes.
 For years, it has thus published, of its own accord, information as to its strategic objectives as well as its relationships with stakeholders.

-This report describes the basic principles underlying the corporate management of VP Bank Ltd, Vaduz1, as required by the revised “Directive on Information Relating to Corporate Governance” (DCG) of the Swiss Stock Exchange, SIX Swiss Exchange dated 13 December 2016 as well as the laws of Liechtenstein.
+This report describes the basic principles underlying the corporate management of VP Bank Ltd1, Vaduz as required by the revised “Directive on Information Relating to Corporate Governance” (DCG) of the Swiss Stock Exchange, SIX Swiss Exchange dated 20 March 2018 as well as the laws of Liechtenstein.

 In Switzerland, the Ordinance against Excessive Compensation in Public Corporations (OAEC) has been in force as from 1 January 2014.
 It is applicable to Swiss joint-stock companies whose shares are quoted on a stock exchange in Switzerland or abroad, whereby VP Bank is not directly affected.
-In its Notification no. 2 / 2014 issued on 1 September 2014 concerning the revision of the “Directive on Information Relating to Corporate Governance” (DCG), the Regulatory Board stipulated that in principle all companies quoted on the SIX Swiss Exchange must disclose the same information concerning corporate governance.
-As a consequence, the DCG contains in part special provisions for issuers which are not subject to the OAEC, but must apply these, in part, by analogy.
+In its Notification no. 2/2014 issued on 1 September 2014 concerning the revision of the “Directive on Information Relating to Corporate Governance” (DCG), the Regulatory Board stipulated that in principle all companies quoted on the SIX Swiss Exchange must disclose the same information concerning corporate governance.
+Consequently, the DCG contains in part special provisions for issuers which are not subject to the OAEC, but must apply these, in part, by analogy.

 - Hereinafter referred to as VP Bank.